Tag Archives: Richard Kiel

 Impressive (and progressive) is how Goodhead takes charge as she and 007 make a harrowing journey back to planet Earth and then work nicely together to destroy Drax’s deadly missiles.

-Fondly recalling childhood memories of watching this film numerous times, Moonraker (1979) holds good memories for me.
+Fondly recalling childhood memories of watching this film numerous times, I have good memories of Moonraker (1979).

 More importantly, it possesses wonderful Bond qualities that will enchant many Bond fans seeking fun and entertainment.

-The film contains a ludicrous plot attempting to fit the times, but thanks to lavish sets and a competent main Bond girl, the film is quite memorable.
+The film has a ludicrous plot that attempts to fit the times, but thanks to lavish sets and a competent main Bond girl, it is quite memorable.

 Oscar Nominations: Best Visual Effects